ddomkowski/DISA-JHU_APL_POC/README.md

 # RHEL AI/InstructLab POC for DISA/JHU APL
 This repository contains a Proof-of-Concept (POC) focused on alignment tuning a IBM Grantite Large Language Model (LLM) using InstructLab.
 The model incorporates  public data published by the Johns Hopkins University's Applied Physics Laboaratory (JHU APL), a not-for-profit university-affiliated research center in Laurel, Maryland.
 APL addresses complex research, engineering, and analytical challenges for national security and space exploration.
+APL publishes its research in many formats, which include periodicals that can be downloaded as .pdf documents.

-## Project Overview
+## Project Goals
 The objective of this POC is to fine-tune an LLM to comprehend and generate content relevant to the research areas covered in the APL Technical Digest.
 By leveraging InstructLab and Granite, we aim to create a specialized model that can assist researchers in the Department of Defense community with greater performance than a general-purpose LLM.

 ## Training Data and Knowledge